Berlin Papyrus Collection: 19th century

-The roots of Berlin Papyrus Collection stem from a lot of 55 papyri purchased in Egypt in 1823 by the Prussian officer and adventurer Heinrich Menu von Minutoli for the Prussian Academy.
-In 1837, further papyri were added from the collection of Giuseppe Passalacqua, the director of the Berlin Egyptian Museum, including the important medical papyrus "Collection for Relieving Pains".
+The Berlin Papyrus Collection grew out of 55 papyri purchased in Egypt in 1823 by the Prussian officer and adventurer Heinrich Menu von Minutoli for the Prussian Academy.
+In 1837, more papyri were added from the collection of Giuseppe Passalacqua, the director of the Berlin Egyptian Museum, including the important medical papyrus "Collection for Relieving Pains".
 In the beginning, the papyri were housed in the Monbijou Palace.

 Other documents of importance were acquired in 1837 from the collection of Bernardo Drovetti, an Italian diplomat and, explorer.
 In 1853, the Berlin Papyrus Collection was furthered for the first time not by the purchase of papyri, but by papyri found during excavations at Saqqara headed by Heinrich Karl Brugsch.
 In 1857, Karl Richard Lepsius, who succeeded Passalacqua as the director of the museum, acquired papyri from the collection of Giovanni Anastasi including two important magical formularies.

 In 1877/1878 the purchases of papyri continued.
 Under the instigation of the German consul Gustav Travers some papyri recently found in Fayum were acquired for the collection, while the main body of the Fayum papyri went to form the basis for the Rainer collection in Vienna.

 The Westcar Papyrus was acquired in 1885 from the private collection of Karl Richard Lepsius.